 The podcast has hit top rankings in more than 30 countries on Apple Podcasts for non-profit shows and was featured by editors on Apple's coveted "New & Noteworthy" chart when it first aired.

-While Alberto was Global CEO of the Novak Djokovic Foundation, he led initiatives with the World Bank and UNICEF, and set up the Djokovic Science and Innovation Fellowship at Harvard University.
+Alberto launched The Do One Better Podcast shortly after stepping down as Global CEO of the Novak Djokovic Foundation, where he led initiatives with the World Bank and UNICEF, and set up the Djokovic Science and Innovation Fellowship at Harvard University.

 Previously, Alberto was Director of Development at the Duke of Edinburgh’s International Award Foundation, and Head of Development at Trinity College, Cambridge University.

 Alberto started his career in the private sector, focusing on capital introduction, and got into philanthropy as more clients enquired about impact investing.

 Alberto is originally from Argentina and has lived in the USA, Canada, Switzerland, Luxembourg and the UK.
 He holds degrees from the University of Cambridge and the London School of Economics, where he completed a Masters in Management.

-Recent Publications by Alberto
+Some Publications by Alberto